yodrew/darkroomretreat/manuscript/psychology.md

     2. **elimination**: removal of endogenous waste and exogenous toxins from cells through the lymph and organs of elimination
     3. **re-energization**: recharging of nerves and refueling of cells

 This pathology is much simplified and radicalized compared to hygiene's traditional pathology.
-So we will review and critique it, explaining the above revision.
+This we will now review and critique to justify the above revision.

 ### seven stages of disease {#seven-stages-of-disease}